JeetShannigrahi21/JeetShannigrahi21.github.io/research/index.md

       <span class="date">Sep 2022 - Mar 2024</span>
     </div>
     <p class="meta">Physics, Hindu College, University of Delhi, India · Supervisor: Prof. Vivek Verma</p>  <ul>
-      <li>Description: Investigated the signifance of the effect the temperature of the immersion fluid has on porosity measurements in the buoyancy method.  </li>
+      <li>Description: Investigated the effect the temperature of the immersion fluid has on porosity measurements in the buoyancy method.  </li>
-      <li>Role: Evaluated different experimental approaches for improving porosimetry of metal oxide samples through a comparison of the results obtained through the buoyancy method, XRD and FESEM. </li>
+      <li>Role: Evaluated different experimental approaches for improving porosimetry of metal oxide samples through a comparison of the results obtained through the buoyancy method, X-Ray Density and FESEM. </li>
       <li>Outcomes: Manuscript published (May 2025).</li>
     </ul>
   </article>